Deathsteps/TCompile/README.md

 `Tcompile -tools [filename1][,..]` or `Tcompile -mods [filename1][,..]`.

-These two command will only call the compression action on the source files.
-They are used in the situation that compile the tool modules and common business modules.
+Used in the situation that compile the tool modules and common business modules.

 `Tcompile -compress [filename1][,..]`